 The National Census of Victim Service Providers (NCVSP) and the National Survey of Victim Service Providers (NSVSP) are two surveys within the Victim Services Statistical Research Program (VSSRP).
 Collecting information directly from service providers can help to fill important information gaps in our understanding of victimization, namely the range of services available for and provided to different types of crime victims.
 These new surveys will be implemented in two phases:

-Phase I. In 2017, the NCVSP questionnaire was administered to about 12,200 organizations that served victims of crime or abuse as their primary mission, or that had dedicated staff or programs to some victims.
+Phase I. In 2017, the NCVSP questionnaire was administered to about 12,200 organizations that serve victims of crime or abuse as their primary mission, or that had dedicated staff or programs to serve victims.
 The census data refined the original roster and described the basic characteristics of the organizations and programs serving victims.
 Read more

 Phase II.
 Using the information gathered from Phase I, NSVSP will survey a nationally representative sample of VSPs.
 The survey will provide more in-depth information about both the organizations serving victims and victims receiving services.
 Read more

 For more than two decades, programs such as the Office for Victims of Crime (OVC) and the Office on Violence Against Women have worked to enhance the nation's capacity to assist and promote justice through the delivery of support services to victims of crime.
 However, little research exists that demonstrates service provider coverage and effectiveness or that identifies the areas in which victims still need services.

 BJS initiated the VSSRP to build knowledge and address gaps in our understanding of victim service provision, including—

 - What are the organizations and agencies that make up the victim services field?